Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Total driving time: appx.
 3 hours

-The Val di Noto is a region in the south-east of Sicily encompassing eight cities collectively designated as World Heritage for their striking late Baroque architecture.
-The cities are Catania, Millitello Val di Catania, Caltagirone, Modica, Palazzolo Acreide, Scicli, Ragusa and Noto.
+The Val di Noto is a region in the south-east of Sicily encompassing eight cities collectively listed as World Heritage for their striking late Baroque architecture.
+The cities are Catania, Militello Val di Catania, Caltagirone, Modica, Palazzolo Acreide, Scicli, Ragusa and Noto.

-Today we’re visiting the last two of these beauties on a day trip from Syracuse.
-Tomorrow we visit Catania.
+Today we’re including the last two of these beauties on a day trip by car from Syracuse/Ortigia.
+Tomorrow you’ll visit a third with a train trip to Catania.

 Morning in Ragusa